Approximate full conformal prediction in an RKHS: Designing a new computable approximation

 \section{Designing a new computable approximation}

-The main purpose of the present section is to expose a generic scheme leading to a new approximation to the full conformal prediction region based on approximate scores.
+The main purpose of the present section is to expose a generic scheme leading to a new approximation to the full-conformal prediction-region based on approximate scores.

 More precisely, Section~\ref{sec.predictor} introduces the Ridge-like predictor considered here as well as the main notations.
-Section~\ref{sec.approx.prediction.region} explains how approximating the scores at a prescribed level leads to an accurate approximation to the full conformal prediction region.
-The quality of this approximation is quantified by means of both the (usual) coverage probability and a new notion of thickness.
-As a proof of concept, Section~\ref{sec.uniform.stability.bound} illustrates how the generic scheme introduced along Section~\ref{sec.approx.prediction.region} can be instantiated in the set-up where uniform stability bounds are available.
+Section~\ref{sec.approx.prediction.region} explains how approximating the scores at a prescribed level leads to an accurate approximation to the full-conformal prediction-region.
+The quality of this approximation is quantified by means of both the (usual) coverage-probability and a new notion of thickness.
+As a proof of concept, Section~\ref{sec.uniform.stability.bound} illustrates how the generic scheme introduced along Section~\ref{sec.approx.prediction.region} can be instantiated in the set-up where uniform stability-bounds are available.